andyfase/egmp-bluelink-scriptable/docs/pages/multi-car.md

 # Multiple Car Support
 {: .fs-9 }

 Since v1.2.0 the app supports the ability to have multiple cars configured (one per app script) with dedicated configuration per script created within Scriptable.
-This gives you the ability to have multiple widgets, each a car dedicated to a widget - with one-click access to each car.
+This gives you the ability to have multiple widgets, each a car dedicated to each widget - with one-click access to perform car functions.
+{: .fs-5 .fw-300 }

 ## Enabling Multi-Car Support

 First setup the [script as normal](./install.md) for your first car.
 Ensure you specify the correct VIN within the settings for the car you wish to setup, enable the "Multi Car" setting if you have previously used older versions of the app than v1.2.0 - if you hadnt this setting is not needed.
+{: .fs-5 .fw-300 }

 Once setup, within the Scriptable app press and hold the "egmp-bluelink" row and select "Duplicate", this will bring up a code window - just click on "done".
 This will produce a script likely called "egmp-bluelink 1", feel free to rename to something more appropiate (press and hold and choose rename)
 {: .fs-5 .fw-300 }